Hyvät herrat: Impact

 An episode broadcast on 6 April 1993 attracted 1.4 million viewers.
 The series made its main character, sales adviser Paukku, a cult figure.
-His catchphrase "Personnel, turpentine!"
-(Henkilökunta, tärpättiä!) became widely recognised and recurred throughout the series.
+His recurring catchphrase "Personnel, turpentine!"
+(Henkilökunta, tärpättiä!) became widely recognised in Finland.

 The appearances of high-ranking politicians on the programme, which frequently employed dark humour, also provoked controversy.
 In the mid-1990s, the current affairs programme Mediapeli on MTV3 organised a studio debate and viewer survey on the question, "Is it appropriate for ministers to appear on Hyvät herrat?".
-The discussion was illustrated with clips from the post–May Day episode of the series, in which Paukku and Tollo awoke from a drinking binge wearing May Day masks.
+The discussion was illustrated with clips from a post–May Day episode of the series, in which Paukku and Tollo awoke from a drinking binge wearing May Day masks.